bryn2008/tipsntricks/README.md

 This will resolve all conflicts in favour of 'theirs'

+#### Tidy branches from upstream/master:

+    git branch -a
+    git branch -D <name_of_branch_to_delete>
+    git push origin --delete <name_of_branch_to_delete>
+    git fetch -p

+This will show all avaliable branches and first delete the local branch, then remove a remote branch in the remote repository.
+A quick git fetch with -p (prune) will remove and remote-tracking branches which no longer exist on the remote.

 ### Apache / Tomcat
 #### Listen to comms coming in to apache: